-The financial statements for the six-month period ended 30 June 2022 have been prepared in accordance with Thai Financial Reporting Standards enunciated under the Accounting Profession Act B.E.
+The financial statements for the year ended 31 December 2022 have been prepared in accordance with Thai Financial Reporting Standards enunciated under the Accounting Profession Act B.E.
 2547, and with reference to the regulations stipulated by the Bank of Thailand ("BOT").
 The presentation of the financial statements has been made in compliance with the BOT's Notification No. Sor Nor Sor.
 21/2561 regarding "Preparation and Announcement of Financial Statements of Commercial Banks and Parent Companies of Financial Holding Groups", dated 31 October 2018.